influxdata/nifi-influxdb-bundle/README.md

 ### PutInfluxDatabase

 Processor to write the content of a FlowFile in 'line protocol'.
 Please check details of the 'line protocol' in InfluxDB documentation (https://www.influxdb.com/).
 The flow file can contain single measurement point or multiple measurement points separated by line seperator.
-The timestamp (last field) should be in nano-seconds resolution.
+The timestamp precision is defined by Timestamp property.
+If you do not specify precision then the InfluxDB assumes that timestamps are in nanoseconds.

 #### Properties